The Grammar School’s Core Subjects

 The Catechesis of the Good Shepherd program is both part of and central to the Grammar School’s overall curriculum.
 In the Grammar School, we further employ the Baltimore Catechism and the Bible as additional texts in the facilitation of catechetical formation.
 The students are assigned passages from the Bible to read and/or copy, as well as delving into the truths of our faith outlined in the Baltimore Catechism.
 In addition to readings from these two sources, we have round table discussions on topics introduced by either the students or the teacher.

 All students participate in a variety of age-appropriate subjects in the areas of Fine Arts and Practical Arts.
 These subjects change and rotate on an annual basis and are taught by professional trade and crafts people.
-Please see the Enrichment page under the Programs tab on our website for more detailed information.
+Please see the Enrichment page.

 Assessment and Enrollment